Contents hide

 Crop Oils

-These are also known as petroleum oils and do not contain vegetable oil, and also contain a maximum of 5% surfactant.
+These are also known as petroleum oils, do not contain vegetable oil, and also contain a maximum of 5% surfactant.
 Use of crop oils as spray adjuvants for turf, promotes the movement of a chemical spray either through a plant’s waxy cuticle or an insect’s tough, chitinous shell.
-Traditional crop oils are more commonly used for insect and disease control and seldom with herbicides.
+Often you use traditional crop oils for insect and disease control and seldom with herbicides.

 Crop Oil Concentrates (COCs)

 These contain 10-20% non-ionic surfactant.
-COC’s are also known as penetrating agents and also as excellent spreading agents.
+COC’s are also known as penetrants and are also excellent spreading agents.
 They are excellent herbicide adjuvants as they help make some of the less-soluble herbicides more soluble in water.
-Consequently, they are often used as a surfactant for herbicides like grass herbicides.
+Consequently, they are often used as a surfactant for herbicides like those targeting grass weeds like Summer Grass.
 Good examples of these are Hasten spray adjuvant and Banjo spray adjuvant which are a combination of vegetable oil and nonionic surfactant.

 Methylated seed Oils (MSOs)

-These are oil-based surfactants and and take care when using these as they can cause leaf burn and phytotoxicity.
+These are oil-based surfactants, you must take care when you use these as they can cause leaf burn and phytotoxicity.
 A good example in this group of spray adjuvants for turf is Voltage MSO.
 In fact these are the most active of the herbicide adjuvants, working best on larger or drought-stressed weeds that are not growing.
 This type of surfactant for herbicides have the following benefits:

 • When you use this type of spray adjuvant for turf they increase the drying time on a leaf surface and as a result increase the potential for herbicide uptake;